yun-ha2/Sinlge-cell-Hi-C/src/preprocessing/README.md

 single-cell Hi-C (scHi-C) data.

-The goal of preprocessing is to convert heterogeneous raw scHi-C formats into a unified, chromosome-wise sparse matrix representation that can be shared across downstream analysis and graph learning pipelines.
+The goal of preprocessing is to convert heterogeneous raw scHi-C formats (e.g. Lee, Nagano) into a unified, chromosome-wise sparse matrix representation, and to further interpret these representations as graph structures suitable for graph-based learning.

+Dataset-specific differences are handled only at this stage, ensuring that all downstream components operate on the same data representation.

 ---